Witney Town F.C.: 1973–1987: Southern League success

 After twenty years of success at Hellenic League level, they applied for membership of the Southern League and were admitted at the first attempt to Division One North.
 Their first season at this level was in 1973–74, and they won the league in 1977–78 and were promoted to the Premier Division.
 At the end of their first season (in which they finished 10th), the league was reorganised and Witney were placed in the Midland Section of the Southern League for 1979–80.
 Another reorganisation placed them in the Premier Division for season 1982–83, where they remained for six seasons (with reprieves from relegation in 1984–85 when Hastings United folded, and in 1985–86 when the league was expanded).
 Their highest finish was 5th place in 1983–84.

-In 1979, Trevor Francis, Britain's first £1m player, made his first appearance for his new club Nottingham Forest in a testimonial held at Witney Town's ground, a match arranged by Ron Atkinson, the then-manager of West Bromwich Albion, who had coached at Witney during the 1970s.
+On 21st February 1979, Trevor Francis, Britain's first £1m player, made his first appearance for his new club Nottingham Forest in a testimonial held at Witney Town's ground for then Witney Town captain Trevor Stokes, a match arranged by Ron Atkinson, the then-manager of West Bromwich Albion, who had coached at Witney during the 1970s.

 1988–2001: Relegation and closure

 They suffered the first relegation in their history, to the Southern League South Division, at the end of the 1987–88 season.
 In 1992, the club moved from Marriotts Close to a purpose-built stadium near Curbridge, initially named Oakey Park after a former chairman, Aubrey Oakey, and later renamed the Marriotts Stadium after the family who sold the old ground to the club.

 Witney Town were to remain in the second tier of the Southern League until their demise 13 seasons later (although the Northern and Southern divisions were renamed Eastern and Western in 1999–2000).
 During this period they survived a winding-up petition and were converted to a limited company in 1993, and local businessman Brian Constable was appointed as chief executive.
 They finished no higher than 3rd, through they narrowly missed out on promotion in 1993–94 (losing the final match of the season 2–1 to Sudbury Town, who thereby pipped them to second place and promotion to the Premier Division) and won the Oxfordshire Senior Cup three times in the 1990s (in 1994, 1995 and 1998).
-Brendan Rodgers, later manager of Liverpool, spent two months on loan at Witney in 1994–95.
+Brendan Rodgers, later manager of Liverpool, spent two months on loan at Witney as a player in 1994–95.
 Witney finished 14th in the Southern League Eastern Division in 2000–01.
 In the close season, chairman/owner Brian Constable folded the club, amid protests from a supporters' group known as 1885 who claimed that credible bids to buy the club were dismissed.